Mykonos with Family – A Heavenly Holiday or Headache?

 — FOKOS TAVERNA —

-On wild, dark, and far out Fokos stands a stone and cement home with a talented kitchen.
+On wild, dark, and far out Fokos sits a stone and cement home with a talented kitchen.
 Busy, but not overly so, enjoy delectable seafood with expansive vistas of a near deserted sea.

 Fokos Taverna

-Fokos Tavern with a view towards dark, elemental and unorganised Fokos beach.
+Fokos Tavern looks out towards dark, elemental and unorganised Fokos beach.

 — LIMNIOS TAVERN —